ElementsProject/lightning/doc/lightning-offer.7.md

 The *label* field is an internal-use name for the offer, which can be any UTF-8 string.

-The present of *quantity_min* or *quantity_max* indicates that the invoice can specify more than one of the items within this (inclusive) range.
+The presence of *quantity_max* indicates that the invoice can specify more than one of the items up (and including) this maximum: 0 is a special value meaning "no maximuim".
 The *amount* for the invoice will need to be multiplied accordingly.
-These are encoded in the offer.
+This is encoded in the offer.

 The *absolute_expiry* is optionally the time the offer is valid until, in seconds since the first day of 1970 UTC.
 If not set, the offer